 It doesn’t happen every night, but I’ve had my fair share of sleepless nights wondering if I’m teaching my kids all they need to know.
 There have been times when I’ve thought that maybe I should have sent them to public or private school so that if they really weren’t prepared academically, we could at least blame someone else.

-The fact that I, along with the other homeschooling parents I know, are willing to shoulder that responsibility clearly speaks to our lazy and selfish nature.
+The fact that other homeschooling parents and I are willing to shoulder that responsibility clearly speaks to our lazy and selfish nature.

 8. Homeschooling parents often endure the ridicule of family, friends, and strangers.